rdamehta/Mckinsey-AV-healthcare-Hackathon/README.md

 Here is my jupyter notebook for the hackathon.
 Interestingly I compared a couple of different models.
 My goal was to see the difference in an ensemble method like random forest and a boosting model from XGBoost.

+I was able to score in the top 10% of the public leaderboard with an AUC ROC of .846 using XGBOOST!

 ## Table of Contents
 - [Prerequisites](https://github.com/rdamehta/Mckinsley-AV-healthcare-Hackathon/new/master?readme=1#prerequisites)
 - [Data cleaning](https://github.com/rdamehta/Mckinsley-AV-healthcare-Hackathon/new/master?readme=1#data-cleaning)